 The sweetener…. again, I just like to repeat this so I don’t get yelled at.
 I am currently on the Swerve (Erythitol) train, because it’s working for me.
 Use what works for you, be that coconut palm sugar or cane sugar.
 It’s your body loves.
 You know it best.

 A note on the cacao… I love GOOD cacao… I used Wild Foods Wild Cacao powder.
 I have also made them using really dark dutch process cacao powder.
 Both work.

 - DO NOT OVER MIX!
 I actually made this mistake once.
 I made an extra large batch and blended it wayyyyy toooo long.
 Once everything is combined and the avocado is smooth, done.
 No need for overkill 🙂

 - Make sure your avocado is medium-large and ripe but firm.
 When you scoop it out, measure it in a measuring cup.
 If your whole avocado, pressed down doesn’t fill a cup, then you need more avocado.
 If it’s a little more than a cup, that’s ok!

 - Make sure you’re getting in the full two tablespoons of nut butter, use measuring spoons and a spatula to scrape them out!
-Make sure your nut butter is 100% almond or peanut or cashew… no added oils or other fats, that may impede the cooking process.
+Make sure your nut or seed butter is 100% almond, sunflower or peanut or cashew… no added oils or other fats, that may impede the cooking process.